 2. Keep the HVAC System Clear

 Similar to not letting decor block vents; do not allow any large debris or decorations to enter the vents!
-Registers and grilles may be unattractive, but that’s okay.
+Registers and grilles may be unattractive to the design eye, but that’s okay.
 They serve a purpose.
 If small decorations are pulled into the vents, they will severely impede airflow.

 3. Do Not Block Outdoor Units

 When attempting to impress your neighbors with eight-foot-tall inflatable witches, long-legged bush spiders and strings of decorative lights, do not block your outdoor unit!
-The outdoor unit, AKA condenser unit is responsible for your home’s air conditioning.
-And while the weather is cooler and AC may be the last thing on your mind, the cost of replacing the unit next spring isn’t worth the hassle!
-And for those in warmer locales, blocking the outdoor unit basically renders it useless.
+The outdoor unit, AKA condenser unit, is responsible for your home’s air conditioning.
+Even though the weather is cooler and AC may be the last thing on your mind, the cost of replacing the unit next spring isn’t worth the hassle!

 A Safe, Healthy and Spooktacular Halloween

-Witches and warlocks are on the move as Halloween approaches!
-Celebrate the month of October with our spooktacular tips to promote healthy indoor air quality and protect home HVAC systems.
-After all, what fun is a Halloween celebration in a poorly ventilated home with flammable decorations and electrical hazards?
-Enjoy the beauty and safety of decorations this year with practical alternatives that allow you and your family to breathe right.
+Witches and warlocks are on the move as Halloween approaches.
+Celebrate the month of October without compromising your home’s indoor air quality or HVAC system with our spooktacular tips.
+After all, what fun is a Halloween celebration in a poorly-ventilated home with flammable decorations and electrical hazards?
+Enjoy the beauty and safety of your decor this year with practical alternatives that allow you and your family to breathe right.